CISAT Clinical Faculty & Fellows

 Dr. Bechor's Short Bio

-Tamir Bechor is a clinical professor at the School of Information System and Technology, Claremont Graduate University, CA, USA.
+Tamir Bechor is a clinical professor at the Center for Information System and Technology, Claremont Graduate University, CA, USA.
 He holds a Ph.D. degree in Information Systems from The Leon Recanati Graduate School of Business Administration, Tel Aviv University, Israel.
 His main areas of interest are Strategic Management of IT and Cyber Security Risk Management.

 Tamir worked for over 30 years in the IT industry, holding top c-level positions.
 He has extensive experience in conducting strategic thinking processes and aligning organizational technology to dynamic environments.
 Tamir has a proven track record in providing comprehensive information and cyber security solutions worldwide for a wide range of technologies and industries.